 IncludedDocumentation for up to 45 continuing-education hours.
 Employers have reimbursed past participants.

-IncludedCuriosity conversations, the Synchronicity Select, Field Notes, and 55% off all future enrollment.
+IncludedCuriosity conversations, the Synchronicity Digest, Field Notes, and 55% off all future enrollment.

 PricelessThe Rhythm

-Wednesday: your 75-minute group gathering (noon or 6pm MST, on Zoom).
+Wednesday is the heart of it: your 75–90 minute group gathering (noon or 8pm ET, on Zoom).
 We begin with a timed, unedited freewrite.
 Then we share what we wrote — not to perform, but to practice being seen.
 Deep listening follows.

 "Wisdom creates time."

-Natalie Goldberg.
-Writing practice meets meditation practice, with a Zen flavor.
+Natalie Goldberg (1986).
+Delights at the intersection of writing practice and meditation practice, with a Zen Buddhist flavor.

-Burnett & Evans.
-Life-design skills and powerful reframes for navigating transitions.
+Burnett & Evans (2016).
+"Life design skills" and powerful reframes for navigating life transitions.

-Julia Cameron.
+Julia Cameron (2016, 25th-anniversary edition).
 The cult-classic course of creative self-study.
-Spiritual, but grounded.
+"Spiritual," but grounded in experience.

-Patricia Ryan Madson.
+Patricia Ryan Madson (2005).
 Thirteen maxims for showing up before you're ready.

 Enrollment